matthew-sass/matthew-sass/README.md

 ## 👨‍💻 About Me

 I'm a Computing Science undergraduate at Simon Fraser University with a passion for creating clean, efficient, and user-focused software.
-I have experience working across full-stack development, UI/UX design, and real-time systems, and I thrive in collaborative, agile environments.
+I have experience working across full-stack development, UI/UX design, and real-time systems, and I thrive in collaborative environments.
 I'm always looking to build impactful applications and grow as a developer.

 ---